hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Create temporary URLS for the given objects.
-Creating a temporary URL allows you to share an object for a specified period of time making it available to everyone.
+Creating a temporary URL allows you to share an object for a specified period of time, making it available to everyone.
 Only users with access to the URL can access the file.
-You can specify the time period in seconds (s), hours (h), or days (d).
+Specify the time period in seconds (s), hours (h), or days (d).
 If you do not specify a time period, the default is two days.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 Create a temporary URL for the file `file.txt` with a period of 7 days: